ZhenbangDu/ZhenbangDu.github.io/_pages/about.md

 Hi!
 My name is Zhenbang Du, and I am currently pursuing my M.S. in Artificial Intelligence at Huazhong University of Science and Technology (HUST), where I am fortunate to work under the guidance of Prof. [Dongrui Wu](https://sites.google.com/site/drwuhust/).
 I previously completed my B.S. in Automation at HUST, where I was fortunately guided by Prof. [Yuan Ye](http://yy311.github.io/).
 My current research focuses on the mixture of experts, diffusion models, and transfer learning.

-I am now seeking opportunities to pursue a Ph.D. in 2025 fall.
+I am actively seeking opportunities to pursue a Ph.D. beginning in the Fall of 2025!

 # Educations